 How to allow natural consequences

-They will not reinforce the behavior (not brushing hair) that resulted of a natural consequence (hair being cut off).
+They will not reinforce the behavior (not brushing hair) that resulted of a natural consequence (tangles the child has to deal with or a low-maintenance hair cut).
 Additionally, they will not be reinforcing the response behavior (whining, arguing, etc.).

 Situations that require a parent to intervene